humanitec/about/docs/roadmap.md

 ### Global Navigation

 Following several months of user testing and customer feedback, we are planning on introducing several changes to improve the usability, predictability and scalability of our UI.
 The focus lies on creating a better experience for navigating the Humanitec application.
 We want to address issues related to information hierarchy and aesthetics by touching on UI patterns that will likely change the look and feel of the UI.

-### Deployment Set v1.0

-A Deployment Set in Humanitec contains all of the environment-agnostic configurations for an Application.
-It describes the material things that should run or be provisioned in an environment.
-With the introduction of a new deployment set version (v1.0), we’re planning to replace legacy terminology with a naming convention better aligned with industry and Kubernetes standards and unify it across Humanitec’s UI, API and CLI.
-New vocabulary will be more familiar and intuitive for the platform teams and developers, improving the experience of using the Humanitec application, especially for new users.

 ### Scoped API Tokens